dsherret/HomeDeviceControl/Communication/WindowsEventService/README.md

     ```bat
     SC CREATE "Home Device Control - Windows Event Service" binpath="C:\HomeDeviceControl\HomeDeviceControl.Communication.WindowsEventService.exe"
     ```
-3. In the service's properties:
-    1. Go to the "Log On" tab and check "Allow service to interact with desktop".
+3. In the service's properties go to the "Log On" tab and check "Allow service to interact with desktop".
 This will provide the service a message loop so it can receive power events ([Read more](https://msdn.microsoft.com/en-us/library/microsoft.win32.systemevents(v=vs.110).aspx)).
-    2. Provide the start parameters of a generated GUID for the device and the url to contact the [Server](../Server) (ex. `7d115c0c-6181-4965-bceb-449781ecd27a http://192.168.1.125:8084`).
+4. Change the settings in `HomeDeviceControl.Communication.WindowsEventService.exe.config` to specify the generated GUID for the device and the url to contact the [Server](../Server).

 ## Why?
 System events unreliable